kbridson/rails-demos-and-deets-2021-test/README.md

 ### Getting Started

 - Windows terminal starts in non-home directory?
 Need instructions about running `cd` to get to home directory.
+- Set tabs to 2 spaces in vscode.
 - Add instructions about pgAdmin 127.0.0.1 thing? localhost doesn't work for some Windows users.
 - Add `--skip-bundle` (and `--skip-webpack-install`?) when creating new Rails project